sameer/purisa.me/content/blog/mipi_camera_progress/index.md

 ![Sync mux figure](sync_mux.jpg)

 The mux will swap its data bus from the flip-flop feedback path to the bus from the other clock domain once the control signal is received.
-At that point, the data will have settled and is no longer metastable.
+At that point, the data should have settled and is no longer metastable.

 #### Dual-Clock Fifo

 Sending large amounts of data at a high speed requires a dual clock fifo backed by dual clock RAM with gray code address pointers.
 Intel has one, but it's not too much work to write one.
-Debugging metastability can be hard though, since failures will appear infrequently and be difficult to reproduce.
+Debugging metastability can be hard though, since failures appear infrequently and are difficult to reproduce.

 ### DRAM Buffering

 After dealing with clock domain crossing for a few weeks, I had little luck.
 The pixels on the screen were a jittering mess.
-Shining a light over the camera told me none of the image data was actually reaching my display.
-This is when it hit me -- a FIFO on the FPGA could never be large enough to directly transmit video over HDMI.
+Shining a light over the camera didn't change this, which told me none of the image data was actually reaching my display.
+That's when it hit me -- a FIFO on the FPGA could never be large enough to directly transmit video over HDMI.

 Say you wanted to capture 640x480 video and display it over HDMI.
 The HDMI frame will be slightly larger at 800x525 to accommodate the VSYNC/HSYNC signals and send auxiliary data like audio.
-For 112,800 of the pixels, video is not being sent.
+For 112,800 of the pixels (800 * 525 - 640 * 480), video is not being sent.
 That amounts to around 330 KB of data (112,800 * 24 bits / 8 bits/byte / 1024 bytes/kilobyte), which could easily overflow the FIFO.
 Instead I needed to use an SDRAM chip to store the captured video and read it back for HDMI transmission.

 I implemented an [SDRAM controller](https://github.com/hdl-util/sdram-controller) and posted about it on the [Arduino MKR Vidor 4000 forum](https://forum.arduino.cc/index.php?board=125.0) and it has since garnered some attention.